Coder909-byte/incognito-ai-/README.md

 3. Start the application development server with `npm run dev`.
 4. Open `http://localhost:3002` (or your configured port), highlight any text block, and test the offline workspace engine immediately.

-### 🎥 Demo Video & Screenshots
-[Paste your screen recording link or insert your uploaded screenshots right her

 PROBLEM STATEMENT-Traditional AI workspaces rely heavily on cloud-based LLM architectures.
 This introduces massive vulnerabilities regarding data egress, cloud inference costs, third-party data logging, and complete reliance on internet connectivity.
 For users handling highly sensitive data, corporate secrets, or personal notes, sending prompts to a remote cloud server is an unacceptable privacy risk.

 SOLUTION OVERVIEW-